The Church of St. Mary's

-The favourite location for burials was the east side of the church, because Christian teaching sees the coming of Christ on Judgment Day as coming from the East.
+The favourite location for burials was the east side of the church because Christian teaching sees the coming of Christ on Judgement Day as coming from the East.

 In the wall painting the person whose soul is being weighed is fortunate.
 The devil, sitting in the left weighing pan, is lighter than the figure on the right.
 Therefore, the balancing bar tips to the right: the soul will go to heaven.

 Medieval people were superstitious and the dark, cold. north side